4y8/watib/README.md

 current draft of the version 3 of the standard.
 See [here](#missing) for more details on what is currently missing.

+It is used by the Bigloo scheme compiler for its wasm backend.

 ## Building
 To build watib, a working [bigloo](https://www-sop.inria.fr/indes/fp/Bigloo/) distribution is required.
 You can, then, build it with: